nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 The tests and the effect size estimation technique for *p*-curve are quite popular (see [www.p-curve.com](www.p-curve.com)), at least popular enough to attract some pretty harsh criticisms.
 In this post, I focus on one:

 > *p*-curve gives biased estimates when significant *p*-values stem from a heterogeneous distribution of average true effect sizes.
-In other words, *p*-curve's estimates are too big when effect sizes vary around some true average effect.
+In other words, *p*-curve's estimates are too big when effect sizes vary around some average true effect.

 Specifically, McShane, Böckenholt, and Hansen (2016) ([.html](http://www.blakemcshane.com/Papers/pps_selectionmethods.pdf)) argue that when nonsignificant (i.e., *p* > .05) results make up part of some research literature, and these effects vary in size (i.e., standard devation > 0), then *p*-curve estimates upwardly biased effect sizes (i.e., bigger than the average true effect).
 In their paper, they report simulation results which convincingly make their point.
 See the top row of their Figure 3 below.

 ![](https://raw.githubusercontent.com/nmmichalak/novum_R_ganum/master/pcurve_bias_representative_sig_effects/mcshane_et_al_F3.png)

-*P*-curve (the red line) gives more biased estimates (i.e., above the 0 line) when heterogeneity is present and the average true effect is relatively small (i.e., bias decreases as average true effect increases).
+*P*-curve (the red line) gives more biased estimates (i.e., above the 0 line) when heterogeneity is present and the average true effect is relatively small (i.e., bias decreases as the average true effect increases).

 They conclude,